-EXAMPLE: Same facts as in the example under subsection (e), except that Windfall is not part of a combined group, but is included on a consolidated federal return filed by ABC and Consolidated Subsidiaries.
+[Alternative 2 - States that do not have subsection (e)] - Taxpayer Windfall, Inc. (Windfall) is an indirect wholly-owned subsidiary of ABC Manufacturing Company (ABC).
+Windfall's only gross receipt is \$1 billion received in settlement of ABC's long-standing patent infringement suit against a business competitor.
+Windfall is included on a consolidated federal return filed by ABC and Consolidated Subsidiaries.
 The total federal taxable income of that consolidated group is \$5 billion, and the total amount of income of all other members of the consolidated group apportioned to this state is \$500 million.
-Windfall would include in its receipts factor denominator \$1 billion and would assign 10% of that amount to the receipts factor numerator in this state.
+Windfall would include \$1 billion in its receipts factor denominator and would assign 10% of that amount (\$100 million) to the receipts factor numerator in this state.

-(g) Nothing in this section shall prohibit the taxpayer from petitioning for or the [tax administrator] from applying an alternative method to calculate the taxpayer's receipts factor in order to fairly represent the extent of the taxpayer's business activity in this state as provided for in Article IV, Section 18, including the application of this rule in situations that do not meet the threshold of subsection (a).
-Such alternative method may be appropriate, for example, in situations otherwise addressed under subsection (c)(1) where dividends were paid from earnings that were generated by the activities of a related party of the dividend payor, in which case the dividends may be more appropriately assigned to the receipts factor numerator in this state using the related party's average apportionment factors in this state.
+(g) Nothing in this section shall prohibit the taxpayer from petitioning for or the [state tax agency or administrator] from applying an alternative method to calculate the taxpayer's

+1 receipts factor in order to fairly represent the extent of the taxpayer's business activity in this 2 state as provided for in [reference to Compact Article IV, Section 18 or similar state law], 3 including the application of this rule in situations that do not meet the threshold of subsection (a).
+Such alternative method may be appropriate, for example, in situations otherwise 4 addressed under subsection (c)(1) where dividends were paid from earnings that were 5 generated by the activities of a related party of the dividend payor, in which case the dividends 6 7 may be more appropriately assigned to the receipts factor numerator in this state using the 8 related party's average apportionment factors in this state.